FlyGoat/CSMWrap/README.md

 Contributions are welcome!
 Whether it's reporting bugs, suggesting features, improving documentation, or submitting code changes, your help is appreciated.
 Please read the [Contributing](https://github.com/FlyGoat/CSMWrap/wiki/Contributing) guide for more details.

+Additionally, one can join our [Discord server](https://discord.gg/3CCgJpzNXH) for any project-related discussion, or to otherwise chat with likeminded people.

 ## Credits & Acknowledgements